kendhia/ukvi-sponsors-list-updates/README.md

 ## Customization

-You can customize the Lambda's functionality by modifying the code in the `lambda_function.py` file (or its equivalent if using a different language).
+You can customize the Lambda's functionality by modifying the code in the `src/index.ts` file (or the other utils in `src`).
 The Pulumi scripts can be adjusted to change the AWS resource configurations.

 ## Contributing